riley-v/cosc-4p02-chat-bot/README.md

 where *question* is the question you would like to get a response to from the chatbot.

 ## Neural Network Training
 To train the network, start by following the instruction to set up the project.
-You do not need to set up node to train the network.
+You do not need to install Node JS to train the network.

 Next, run
 ```